ShiftyChesh/UnrealModSkeletonFixer/README.md

 Unfortunately the version found by googling is only version 4.27 so the version in this link has to be used to my knowledge.

 #### Config Setup:
-the config.json file must be edited for most features to work.
+the config.json file must have the "cook_content_folder", "packer_path", and "mods_p_path" updated in order to work fully The config json fields do the following:
-The config json fields do the following:
+- "cook_content_folder" : string - Path to the Cooked/..../Content folder in Unreal that you use to create mods
 - "autopack_mods" : bool - If true, automatically creates .pak files of mods in the 'mods' folder/ Requires "packer_path" to be valid
 - "packer_path" : string - Path to the UnrealPak.exe file for building .pak files.
 Only needs a valid path if "autopack_mods" is true
 - "bone_fix" : bool - If true, any skeleton uassets will be fixed based on the source mappings found in the 'mapping' folder (see section: ### Mapping Setup)